woocommerce/wc-api-python/README.rst

-WooCommerce API Unoficial - Python Client
+WooCommerce API Unofficial - Python Client
 ===============================

 **Having no feedback from the creator of wc-api-python, I have forked the project to add the session functionality of requests and the Retry functionality**